grv07/pipes/README.md

 # pipes
 A droping effect messege on terminal.
+Just for fun.

+Can be modified to use double buffering to render.